grafana/mimir/docs/sources/mimir/operators-guide/architecture/hash-ring/index.md

 Features that are built using the hash ring:

 - **Service discovery**: Instances can discover each other looking up who is registered in the ring.
-- **Heartbeating**: Instances periodically send an heartbeat to the ring to signal they're up and running.
-An instance is considered unhealthy if misses the heartbeat for some period of time.
+- **Heartbeating**: Instances periodically send a heartbeat to the ring to signal they're up and running.
+An instance is considered unhealthy if it misses the heartbeat for some period of time.
 - **Zone-aware replication**: Zone-aware replication is the replication of data across failure domains and can be optionally enabled in Grafana Mimir.
 For more information, see [configuring zone-aware replication]({{< relref "../../configure/configure-zone-aware-replication.md" >}}).
 - **Shuffle sharding**: Grafana Mimir optionally supports shuffle sharding in a multi-tenant cluster, to reduce the blast radius of an outage and better isolate tenants.
 For more information, refer to [configure shuffle sharding]({{< relref "../../configure/configure-shuffle-sharding/index.md" >}}).